 I suggest exploring this Berlin Marathon 2024 course guide to make sure you’re 100% prepared for the race!

 The Berlin Marathon 2024 Course: All you need to know

 The Berlin Marathon attracts runners from around the world because of how scenic, flat, and fast the course is.
 Looking at the Berlin Marathon map, you’ll see that the 26.2 miles loop through the historic city of Berlin.
 This means that the race is more of a fun sightseeing tour for the runners.

 Okay, you’ll have to run it, but it is still one of the most exciting routes for a marathon because there is so much to see.
 The crowds are energetic and always cheering, but from my experience, it’s nothing compared to the NYC Marathon.

-For me, personally–because I was born and raised in Germany–running the Berlin Marathon 2018 was a special way to celebrate my love for this sport.
+For me, personally–because I was born and raised in Germany–running the Berlin Marathon 2018 for the first time was a special way to celebrate my love for this sport.
 So, this marathon carries a special meaning for me.
-Adding to that, it was also my first marathon outside of the states, so that’s special as well!
+Adding to that, it was also my first marathon outside of the States, so that’s special as well!